-b.
-A trademark (brand) is a symbol or words which have been legally registered or established by use as representing a company or product.
-The Battle As the struggle for market share intensifies and becomes more difficult, aftermarket factories must focus.
-The segments include: - Counterfeit: absolutely illegal as they use trademarks registered by the OEMs.
+As the struggle for market share intensifies and becomes more difficult, aftermarket factories must focus.
+The segments include:

+- Counterfeit: absolutely illegal as they use trademarks registered by the OEMs.
 Thankfully, this is a declining and difficult a market to grow; - Clones: compatible carbon copies of OEM cartridges and are therefore blatantly infringing OEM patents.
-These are popular where IP protection is poor or non-existent; - "Patent-Free": factories invest significantly in designing compatible cartridges that do not infringe OEM patents.
+These are popular where IP protection is poor or non-existent;

+- "Patent-Free": factories invest significantly in designing compatible cartridges that do not infringe OEM patents.
 This is where most of the big Chinese-based factories focus their attention, but it is not easy to do it well.
-Many of these factories say: - ♦ "We have our own patents therefore you are safe": Not necessarily true.
+Many of these factories say: - We have our own patents therefore you are safe": Not necessarily true.
 Even if you have your own patented solution, the cartridge may still infringe another OEM patent; - "My cartridges are 100% safe": OEMs are constantly introducing new patents even for old cartridges.
-What is "safe" today may not be "safe" tomorrow; - ♦ "No OEM has been granted a court decision against us, as they know our cartridges are ok."
+What is "safe" today may not be "safe" tomorrow; - In the second second they know our cartridges are ok."
 Sounds good, but in my experience ...

 In developed markets, it costs millions of dollars to reach a patent lawsuit court decision.
 Who is going to fund that?
 Fantastic news if you WIN in the court... but if the OEM appeals, you could find yourself two years later, after spending \$3 million in legal support, where the OEM withdraws its case and hits you with a new patent lawsuit.
 You cannot recover your legal costs and you must start again!
 This is a true story, often repeated.

 Patents are complicated.
 Even the best legal minds in the best factories cannot give 100% assurance their products are ok.
 They can always be taken to court to be tested.

 If you are a buyer of products from